First, prepare the

-First, prepare the Sweet Potato (1).
+.
 Pierce it all over with a fork and place it on a microwave save plate.
-Cook it in the Panasonic Microwave Oven for 5-6 minutes to make it tender enough to mash.
+Cook it in a microwave oven for 5-6 minutes to make it tender enough to mash.

 Preheat the oven to 400 degrees F (200 degrees C) and line a baking sheet with a silicone mat or parchment paper.

 All-Purpose Flour (2 cups)

 .
 Whisk it all together, making sure there are no lumps.